OdieEstee/PA9/README.txt

 Who did what:
 Map and Objects - Christian
 Player, Player shooting, and Enemies - Ken
-All custom visuals, Main Menu, Pause screen, Object collison physics - Seb Helped with Enemies - Jacob
+All custom visuals, Main Menu, Pause screen, and Object collision physics - Seb Helped with Enemies - Jacob